-Sources of Funds: Funds held in this account, if any, will come from other Reserve accounts discussed above when the amounts held in the group of accounts serving as the Reserve any Series of Program Bonds (a "Series Reserve") exceeds its Series Reserve Requirement.
-Uses of Funds: These funds are used to fund each Series Reserve by immediately transferring them as necessary (the first possible use) to each Series Reserve that is below its Series Reserve Requirement on each February 1 and August 1 and secondly (if not required for such first use) shall be transferred to an Equity account (the secondary use; which is expected to occur).
+Sources of Funds: Funds held in this account, if any, will come from other Reserve accounts discussed above when the amounts held in the group of accounts serving as the Reserve any Series of Program Bonds (a "Series Reserve") exceeds its Series them as necessary (the first possible use) to each Series Reserve that is below its Series Reserve Requirement on each February 1 and August 1 and secondly (if not required for such first use) shall be transferred to an Equity account (the secondary use; which is expected to occur).
 Any such transfer is either made to a Grant Account or Earnings Account depending on the source of the funds transferred to the Reserve Deficiency Account.
-Available Balance: No amounts were held in this account as of July 1, 2018 nor are any so anticipated in SFY 2019.